 When you don’t eat enough calcium-rich foods, your body will take calcium from your bones.
 How much calcium you need depends on your age.
 If you’re between 19 and 50 years old, you’ll need 1000 mg of calcium per day.
 This is equivalent to drinking 3 cups of milk or 3 cups of a fortified soy beverage.

 As you age, your body doesn’t absorb calcium as well.
 After age 50, you’ll need to increase your calcium intake to 1200 mg daily.
 This amount is equivalent to 4 cups of milk or fortified soy beverage.
 Milk, yogurt, and fortified soy beverages aren’t the only foods with calcium.
 You can also find this bone-building nutrient in:

 If you want to know more about how to increase your calcium intake, talk to your healthcare provider or a registered dietitian.

 Vitamin D is calcium’s best friend because it helps the body absorb calcium.
 Your body naturally produces vitamin D when the sun shines on the skin.
 In winter months, when there’s less sunlight, it can be harder for your body to produce the vitamin D it needs.
-Also, when you age, your body’s vitamin D production slows down.
-Still, you can get vitamin D from a handful of foods including:
+Also, your body’s vitamin D production slows down when you age.
+Still, you can get vitamin D from a handful of foods, including: